THE MOST TRUSTED COPYCAT RECIPES

 Menu Description: "Grilled Asian-spiced chicken w/carrots, water chestnuts, green onions & almonds.
 Served with crisp Bibb lettuce and sesame-ginger & peanut sauces for dipping."

 Chili's take on the appetizer made popular at P. F. Chang's Asian Bistro got diners across the country wrapping lettuce around chopped chicken.
-Now you can bring Chili's version of the Asian tacos home along with the mega-addictive sesame-ginger and peanut dipping sauces with my recipe for Chili's lettuce wraps.
+Now you can bring Chili's version of the Asian tacos home along with the mega-addictive sesame-ginger and peanut dipping sauces with my Chili's lettuce wraps copycat recipe.

 After you make the sauces and prepare the chicken, assemble the wraps by arranging some sliced chicken into the center of a leaf of butter lettuce, sprinkle on some shredded carrot, perhaps a few crunchy bean threads, add a little dipping sauce, and open wide.